 1920s Real Picot Hem

 If you want a real picot hem for your 1920s dress, there are three alternatives: Sometimes double needle hemstitching machines are still sold today, but they’re quite expensive, they cost much more than antique sewing machines.
-Or you can buy a one needle hemstitching attachment which is suitable for sewing machines, that’d be cheaper.
-Or you might find someone who owns a hemstitcher who might do a picot hem on your dress for money.
-However be warned, not all that’s nowadays called hemstitching, is real hemstitching.
+Or you can buy a one needle hemstitching attachment for sewing machines, that’d be cheaper.
+Or you might find someone who owns a hemstitcher who’d finish the hem of your dress with a picot hem for money.
+However, not all that’s nowadays called hemstitching, is real hemstitching.
 Here I wrote an article about what’s a real 1920s picot hem (including videos of real hemstitching machines).
-I’d love to have a double needle hemstitcher but I haven’t found one yet.
+I’d love to have a double needle hemstitcher but haven’t found one yet.
 But I wanted a picot hem for my sheer 1920s dresses, so I came up with this imitation picot edge.
-I use this picot edge on nearly all of my 1920s dresses.
+I use the imitation picot hem on nearly all of my 1920s dresses.

 1920s Imitation Picot Hem Tutorial